LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

 \textbf{T6:} Two users located at different robots' workspaces request nearby objects while switching their positions during the task, leading to combined challenges of dynamic adaptation and multi-task coordination (Q2, Q3, Q4).

 We first evaluate whether the proposed system can sustain robust performance when users move during execution.
 For each task, we conducted 20 experimental trials.
-As summarised in Fig. \ref{fig:exp_result}, our method maintains a better performance across all tasks (T1--T6).
+As summarised in Fig.~\ref{fig:exp_result}, our method maintains better performance across all tasks (T1--T6).
 In the dynamic interruption scenario (T2), our system reduces execution time by over 50\%.
 This validates our reactive safety constraints: the system detects the kinematic infeasibility of the planned handover caused by user movement, triggering an immediate halt and efficient recovery.
 In complex conflict scenarios (T5, T6), our method maintains a significantly lower replanning count compared to the baseline.
-This confirms that the hierarchical team models effectively prevent the generation of invalid plans or deadlocks that force the baseline into frequent iterative retries.
+This confirms that the unified search graph effectively prevents the generation of invalid plans or deadlocks that force the baseline into frequent iterative retries.
 These results indicate that our H-LTL$_f$-based receding horizon planning pipeline sustains both correctness and responsiveness under real-time human motion.